mousepawmedia/devdocs/source/guides/contrib.rst

 Making Changes
 ===========================

 Now you can begin working.
-Every day you finish work, you should **diff** your changes, meaning you upload them to a Differential.
-To create a Differential, or update the one you already have open for the repository, run...
+Every day you finish work, you should **diff** your changes, meaning you upload them to a Differential Revision.
+To create a Revision, or update the one you already have open for the repository, run...

 ..  code-block:: bash